Russo-Circassian War: End of the war

-In 1854, Circassian forces under the command of Gerandiqo Berzeg set out to re-capture areas and forts taken by the Russian army, and succeeded partly.
+In 1854, Circassian forces under the command of Gerandiqo Berzeg set out to recapture areas and forts taken by the Russian army, with partial success.
 In the Circassian congress convened in Abin in 1857, it was decided to "continue the war against the Russians and be killed, rather than surrender and be killed".

 In February 1857, Polish volunteers under the command of Teofil Lapinski arrived in the Caucasus to fight for Circassia.
-At the same year in 1857, Dmitry Milyutin published the document in which he argued that the Circassian people should be exterminated.
+In the same year, Dmitry Milyutin published a document in which he argued that the Circassian people should be exterminated.
 According to Milyutin, the issue was not to take over the Circassian lands, but to put an end to the Circassians.
-Rostislav Fadeyev supported the proposal, saying "It is not possible to tame the Circassians, if we destroy half of them completely, the other half will lay down their weapons".
-In May 1859, elders from the Bjedugh negotiated a peace with Russia and submitted to the Tsar.
-Other tribes soon submitted to the Russians, including the Abadzekhs on November 20, 1859.
+Rostislav Fadeyev supported the proposal, saying: "It is not possible to tame the Circassians, if we destroy half of them completely, the other half will lay down their weapons."
+In May 1859, elders from the Bjedugh negotiated a peace with the Russian Empire and submitted to the Tsar.
+Other tribes soon submitted to the Russians, including the Abadzekhs on 20 November 1859.
 By 1860 the Russians had seventy thousand soldiers in Circassia.

-According to Ivan Drozdov, for the most part, the Russian army preferred to indiscriminately destroy areas where Circassians resided.
-In September 1862, after attacking a Circassian village and seeing some of its inhabitants flee into the forest, General Yevdokimov bombarded that forest for six hours straight and ordered his men to kill every living thing, he then set the forest on fire to make sure no survivors are left.
-Drozdov reported to have overheard Circassian men taking vows to sacrifice themselves to the cannons to allow their family and rest of their villages to escape, and later more reports of groups of Circassians doing so were received.
+According to Ivan Drozdov, the Russian army generally preferred to indiscriminately destroy areas where Circassians resided.
+In September 1862, after attacking a Circassian village and seeing some of its inhabitants flee into the forest, General Yevdokimov continuously bombarded the forest for six hours and ordered his men to kill every living thing; he then set the forest on fire to ensure no survivors remained.
+Drozdov reported to have overheard Circassian men taking vows to sacrifice themselves to the cannons to allow their family and rest of their villages to escape, and later received reports of groups of Circassians doing so.

-With the operation launched from the autumn of 1863, the Circassian villages and their supplies were to be burned, and this process was repeated until General Yevdokimov was convinced that all inhabitants of the region had died.
+As part of an operation launched from the autumn of 1863, Circassian villages and their supplies were to be burned, and this process was repeated until General Yevdokimov was convinced that all inhabitants of the region had died.

-The remaining Circassians established an the Circassian Parliament in the capital city of Ş̂açə (Sochi) on 25 June 1861.
+The remaining Circassians established the Circassian Parliament in the capital city of Ş̂açə (Sochi) on 25 June 1861.
 Gerandiqo Berzeg was appointed as the head of the parliament.
 This parliament asked for help from Europe, arguing that they would be forced into exile soon.

 The Circassian Parliament negotiated with the Russian Tsar Alexander II in September 1861 to establish peace, expressing their readiness to accept Russian citizenship.

-After being convinced by his generals, the Russian Tsar declared that Circassia will not only be annexed to Russia unconditionally, but the Circassians will leave, and if the Circassian people do not accept forcefully migrating to Turkey, the Russian generals will see no problem in killing all Circassians.
+After being convinced by his generals, the Russian Tsar declared that not only would Circassia be annexed by Russia unconditionally, but the Circassians would also be forced to migrate to Turkey and other foreign lands; Russian generals would be tasked with killing any remaining Circassians.
 He gave the Circassian representatives a month to decide.
-Soon after, Russian General Kolyobakin invaded Sochi and destroyed the parliament and no other government publicly opposed this.
+Soon after, Russian General Kolyobakin invaded Sochi and destroyed the parliament; no other government publicly opposed this.